th3l33k/dnsfilexfer/README.md

 % cd dnsfilexfer
 % sudo pip install -r requirements.txt
 ```
-In case the installation fails because of missing `pycrypto`, you might need to install a package called `python-dev`.
+In case the installation fails because of `pycrypto`, you might need to install `python-dev` manually.

 ### Sample Usage: